ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 * [Create Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups)

 * Access to Azure Active Directory.
-Application has to be created under Active Directory under same tenant.
+Application has to be created under Active Directory under a tenant.
 Client ID and Client Secret can be obtained from Certificates & secrets section in azure Active Directory which is used in authorization.

 * Ballerina SLP8 Installed